HEALING HEARTS COUNSELING CENTER

 MEET OUR TEAM OF THERAPISTS

-Jennifer Hill MS, LPCC #2992
+Jennifer Little MS, LPCC #2992, Supervisor, Owner

 The best counselors in San Diego are those that have gone through trials and tribulations- then to survive, overcome, and teach others how to do the same.
 I grew up as a caretaker for my single mother who suffered from mental health issues.
 She committed suicide when I was only fifteen after struggling with several debilitating symptoms.